 Manny co-founded Outreach in 2014 and now serves as CEO.
 Prior to Outreach, Manny was employee number three on Amazon’s AWS team, and led the Microsoft mobile division from launch to $50M in annual revenue.
 He holds an MBA from Harvard and a Masters in Computer Science from the University of Pennsylvania.
 Manny is a model of vulnerable and transparent leadership to his employees, from his heartfelt weekly email to his employees, to the traditional Friday get-together where the whole company shares their highs and lows of the week.
 He is a proponent of saving the planet by consuming less and purchasing second-hand whenever possible (he might be the only CEO to take the stage at industry events in shirts purchased from Goodwill).
-Manny grew up in Ecuador and now lives with his wife and three children in Seattle.
+Manny grew up in Ecuador and now lives with his wife and four children in Seattle.